Skins (British TV series): Series 4

 Series four begins with the suicide of a girl named Sophia (Amberley Gridley) while she is high on MDMA at a club Thomas works at.
 A police inspector (Pauline Quirke) questions the entire gang, and Thomas is expelled by the new headmaster (Chris Addison) for his unseemly connection to the incident.
 Thomas gives in to temptation and sleeps with another girl, resulting in the break-up of him and Pandora.
 In "Emily", Emily's mother (Ronni Ancona) has still not accepted the fact that her daughter is a lesbian and tries to interfere with her relationship.

-Emily discovers Naomi had slept with Sophia and is the one who sold her the MDMA, leaving their relationship fraught.
+Emily discovers Naomi had slept with Sophia, and is the one who sold her the MDMA, leaving their relationship fraught.
 In "Cook", Cook is in trouble for an assault and, to be a better influence on his younger brother, accepts a prison sentence for dealing the drugs that led to Sophia's death, covering for Naomi.
-When Katie loses her job and discovers she has premature menopause, she cannot confide in her mother at first because of the stress of their bankruptcy and homelessness; the Fitches are forced to move into Naomi's house.
+When Katie loses her job and discovers she has premature menopause, she cannot confide in her mother at first because of the stress of their bankruptcy and homelessness.
+The Fitches are forced to move into Naomi's house.

 Freddie worries over Effy's psychological state in his centric episode, as she is developing a psychotic depression that resembles what his mother had before she committed suicide.
 He is able to save Effy after an attempt on her life; she is hospitalised and he is left desolate.
 This situation takes a large toll on Effy's and Freddie's relationship.
 JJ's episode sees him fall in love with a single mother called Lara (Georgia Henshaw), through whom he finds a new-found confidence and begins to doubt whether he really needed to be so highly medicated his whole life.

-In the penultimate episode, Effy's psychiatric counsellor John Foster (Hugo Speer) uses unorthodox hypnotic methods to cure Effy's depression, making her forget and want to abandon her old friends.
-After an incident at the spot of Tony's accident where she nearly suicides again, her psychosis comes back and Freddie insists Foster cease treating Effy.
+In the penultimate episode, Effy's psychiatric counsellor, John Foster (Hugo Speer), uses unorthodox hypnotic methods to cure Effy's depression, making her forget and want to abandon her old friends.
+After an incident at the spot of Tony's accident, where she nearly suicides again, her psychosis comes back, and Freddie insists Foster cease treating Effy.
 Later, Foster lures Freddie to discuss Effy, and brutally murders Freddie with a baseball bat.
 In the finale episode, everyone deals with Freddie's absence, thinking that he has left of his own volition.

-Naomi and Emily finally repair their damaged relationship, scorched by cheating, and Naomi confesses she has loved Emily since they first met; Thomas and Pandora are thrown back together by chance when they both get into Harvard University; a mostly-recovered Effy holds Freddie's birthday party in his shed, knowing that he loved her and pining for his return.
+Naomi and Emily finally repair their damaged relationship, scorched by cheating, and Naomi confesses she has loved Emily since they first met.
+Thomas and Pandora are thrown back together by chance when they both get into Harvard University, and a mostly recovered Effy holds Freddie's birthday party in his shed, knowing that he loved her and pining for his return.
 Cook, who is on the run from the police after breaking out of prison, uncovers Dr Foster's killing and after confronting him, furiously lunges at Foster.
-The series ends here in freeze-frame leaving both Cook's and John Foster's fates unknown.
+The series ends here in freeze frame, leaving both Cook's and John Foster's fates unknown.